 Daniel Wilhite, a software engineer manager at Bright Health, considers that implementing a RACI in a Scrum environment can be senseless, as he puts it:

-Everyone is responsible for the work that is being done, even the stakeholder, because they are responsible for helping to determine the correct direction that the product/team takes.
+Everyone is responsible for the work that is being done, even the stakeholders, because they are responsible for helping to determine the correct direction that the product/team takes.

-Everyone is accountable for the work that is being done, even the stakeholder, because they are accountable for helping to determine the correct direction that the product/team takes.
+Everyone is accountable for the work that is being done, even the stakeholders, because they are accountable for helping to determine the correct direction that the product/team takes.

-Everyone is consulted for the work done, even the stakeholder, because they are consulted to determine that the product/team's direction is delivering the needed value.
+Everyone is consulted for the work done, even the stakeholders, because they are consulted to determine that the product/team's direction is delivering the needed value.

 Check the whole discussion at Scrum.org.